 - Hand wash: If your washer or dryer does not have a gentle cycle, consider hand washing your clothes.

 - Read labels: Fabrics like cotton and wool that have a tendency to shrink will have explicit washing and drying directions.
 Always read the clothing labels.

 - Check your washer and/or dryer settings.
 Sometimes the problem can be your washer and dryer.
 The temperature and settings may not be working properly, causing your clothes to shrink despite taking all the necessary steps.

 Another option to prevent your clothes from shrinking is to take them to a professional dry cleaner.
 Dry cleaning is recommended for many sensitive fabrics or materials, such as clothing made of natural fibers.
 Mulberrys dry cleaners use processes that specifically avoid shrinking your clothes and other laundry items

 Mulberrys uses award-winning dry cleaning processes and services to remove spots and when you get your clothing back, you’ll know your clothes were not victims of shrinking.
 We recommend always bringing in your clothes that are made of natural fibers, such as wool, to be dry cleaned.
 It’s the best way to avoid shrinking your favorite items.
 Our wet cleaning services use new, gentle washing methods and biodegradable soaps and conditioners to ensure your clothes are properly cleaned.

-All our locations in Minneapolis, San Francisco and Dallas are staffed with dry cleaning and laundry experts.
+All our locations in Minneapolis and San Francisco are staffed with dry cleaning and laundry experts.
 We also offer incredibly convenient dry cleaning delivery to save you some time.

 Learn more about taking care of your clothes.